• Welcome and introduction - Prof. Deborah Greaves, University of Oxford & Supergen ORE Hub - Director

 What is global electricity production potential from tidal stream energy?

-William Coombs, University of Oxford
+William Coombs, University of Durham

 Offshore Cable Burial: How Deep is Deep Enough?